-Digital Design and Development Salaries
+Digital Design and Web Development Salaries in 2017

 The graphic design industry is undergoing a major transformation.
 Whereas TV, print and outdoor advertising used to be the primary outlets for a design career, digital is the name of the game these days.
 As the web and mobile mediums become increasingly ubiquitous, career opportunities in graphic design are skewing more and more in this direction, and with salaries to match.